 A great fit for people who want to help patients but aren’t quite sure if they want to become pharmacists, pharmacy tech roles allow them to prepare and dispense medications under supervision.
-Online programs for these professionals have grown significantly over the years, providing students with a variety of training options.
-Before applying to programs, it’s important to identify top schools, make sure programs have the proper accreditation and certification prep, and that you get the funding you need.
+Before applying to an online pharmacy tech program, it’s important to identify top schools, make sure programs have the proper accreditation and certification prep, and that you get the funding you need.
 This page breaks down everything you need to know to begin your pharmacy tech career.

 Best in Class: 2019’s Top Online Pharmacy Tech Schools

-With so many online pharmacy tech schools now available, learners may feel overwhelmed when trying to find a program that meets their professional needs while also living up to academic requirements and accreditation standards.
-To help students in this pursuit, we identified the best schools and programs for aspiring pharmacy technicians.
-These represent the most affordable and comprehensive programs with the accreditation you need to begin a rewarding career as a pharmacy tech.
-We’ve also spotlighted three programs in full so you can begin to visualize your journey from start to finish.
-See who stands out in 2019.
+With so many online pharmacy tech schools now available, you may feel overwhelmed by the choices.
+To help, we identified the best schools and programs for aspiring pharmacy technicians.
+The following schools represent some of the most affordable and comprehensive programs available, with the accreditation you need to begin a rewarding career as a pharmacy tech.

 Brighton College operates its main campus in Arizona but also provides distance learning education for students throughout the country.
 The institution offers a pharmacy technician certificate for individuals who want to gain the skills and competencies necessary to take on this important role.
 During the course of their studies, learners review topics such as medical terminology, diseases, alternative medicines, classification of drugs, pharmacy procedures, HIPAA requirements, prescription processing, and the history of pharmacy.